SonarSource/sonarqube/server/sonar-docs/src/pages/setup/operate-cluster.md

 Property  | Description | Required
 ---|---|---
 `sonar.cluster.hosts`|Comma-delimited list of all **application** hosts in the cluster.
 This value must contain **only application hosts**.
 Each item in the list must contain the port if the default `sonar.cluster.node.port` value is not used.
 Item format is `sonar.cluster.node.host` or `sonar.cluster.node.host:sonar.cluster.node.port`.|yes
-`sonar.cluster.node.host`|IP address of the network card that will be used by Hazelcast to communicate with the members of the cluster.
-If not specified, the first interface will be chosen (note that loopback interfaces won't be selected).|no
+`sonar.cluster.node.host`|IP address of the network card that will be used by Hazelcast to communicate with the members of the cluster.|yes
 `sonar.cluster.node.port`|The Hazelcast port for communication with each application member of the cluster.
 Default: `9003`|no
 `sonar.cluster.node.web.port`|The Hazelcast port for communication with the WebServer process.
 Port must be accessible to all other application nodes.
 If not specified, a dynamic port will be chosen and all ports must be open among the nodes.|no
 `sonar.cluster.node.ce.port`|The Hazelcast port for communication with the ComputeEngine process.
 Port must be accessible to all other application nodes.
 If not specified, a dynamic port will be chosen and all ports must be open among the nodes.|no